reckonsys/careers/README.md

 [Create a new issue](https://github.com/reckonsys/careers/issues/new) on this repo with the role you want to apply for and your GitHub/StackOverflow/portfolio link.
 Or send us these details in an email to info[at]reckonsys[dot]com.

-## Members
+## Reckoners

-Here is some of the people working with us.
+Here is some of the people working with us (alphabetical order)

 * [@dhilipsiva](https://github.com/dhilipsiva) (VP of Engineering)